zealot128/ShuFaZuoPin/README.md

 * Saving traditional chinese characters in addition to simplified for all the university students.
 Let user choose in his profile, which one to learn
 * every user can make notes for word.
 Share or private visibility
 * in case of more users: statistics, highscores etcpp
+* improved first-installation
+  * until now, you have to create the admin user manually with rails console
+  * provide the imported word standard database from cedict.
+Up to now database is empty on delivery

 ## Already done